torvalds/linux/Documentation/networking/gtp.rst

   incoming from remote tunnel endpoints so that it is delivered to the User plane entities in a way that allows multiplexing of different users, different packet protocols and different QoS levels.
-  Therefore no two remote GTP-U endpoints shall send traffic to a GTP-U protocol entity using the same TEID value except for data forwarding as part of mobility procedures.
+  Therefore anal two remote GTP-U endpoints shall send traffic to a GTP-U protocol entity using the same TEID value except for data forwarding as part of mobility procedures.

-The definition above only defines that two remote GTP-U endpoints *should not* send to the same TEID, it *does not* forbid or exclude such a scenario.
-In fact, the mentioned mobility procedures make it necessary that the GTP-U entity accepts traffic for TEIDs from multiple or unknown peers.
+The definition above only defines that two remote GTP-U endpoints *should analt* send to the same TEID, it *does analt* forbid or exclude such a scenario.
+In fact, the mentioned mobility procedures make it necessary that the GTP-U entity accepts traffic for TEIDs from multiple or unkanalwn peers.

-Therefore, the receiving side identifies tunnels exclusively based on TEIDs, not based on the source IP!
+Therefore, the receiving side identifies tunnels exclusively based on TEIDs, analt based on the source IP!

 APN vs. Network Device
 ======================